 This is comprehensive guide is based on the Fulcrum’s experience of developing startup projects, where a thought-through map of interactions with customers is crucial for product to thrive.

 - Business owners in search of a product-oriented software development company.
-This article will help them understand what a truly interested in the client’s success company can do for them.
+It will help to understand what a truly interested in the client’s success company can do for them.

-- Those who are determined to do the research themselves.
-Though we do recommend hiring a specialist if you have resources for that.
+- Business owners who are determined to do the research themselves.

 - Product managers who have to do everything themselves.

 What is CJM and What Do We Use It for

 A customer journey map, or CJM for short, is a visualization of a customer’s interactions with a brand.
 CJM encompasses every step a customer or user takes.
 Every point of interaction they have with your business is accounted for.
 The customer’s thoughts, emotions, and difficulties on every step are documented.

 Knowing the customer’s journey allows us to gain an accurate understanding of the things we need to do to improve the product.
 And the service the customers get while buying and using the product.
 CJM provides precise data that help fine tune the marketing strategy.
 Emphasizing the wow-effect aspects of the product and service is also easier when you know the user’s journey.
 As well as eliminate the negative aspects that affect the sales.